 Falling in love with the art of coffee brewing and cupping?

-Finding yourself with a bit more free time to enjoy delicious freshly made coffee at home?
+Finding yourself with a bit more time to enjoy delicious freshly made coffee at home?

 From a humble bean picked at a specific coffee plantation out of seventy different countries around the world to the tasty steaming brew in front of you, the everyday routine of drinking coffee is so simple and yet so incredibly complex.